Dependencies

 Then, follow the guide below about remappings to use the dependency.

 An important WARNING about the version: key for GitHub dependencies: The version: config first attempts to use an official GitHub release, but if the release is not found, it will check the release tags.
-If you know the version is not available as an official release, bypass the original check by using the ref: key.
-The ref: key is also used for installing branches.

 For example, to install a version available as a git tag, do the following: